 Brands that advertise on radio stations enjoy higher levels of awareness and brand consideration.

 5. Radio Is the Anywhere, Anytime Medium

 People engage in a broad range of activities while listening to the radio — it’s your companion on your daily commute and while you’re working in the office.
 Nielsen’s data shows that 69% of weekly radio consumption is done outside of the home, primarily in cars and at work.

 Audience numbers spike from 6-7 am through 5 pm, the average workday.
 On weekends numbers peak around mid-day, when people are out running errands or shopping.
 Due to its portability, advertisers are able to reach people on the go and closest to the point of sale.

 According to Marketing Sherpa, buyers who respond to radio ads can be high-value customers, spending a median of $59 per purchase compared to a median of $40 per purchase for TV infomercial buyers.
 However, radio advertising effectiveness is not limited to high-ticket items.

 A lower conversion rate can provide a good ROI for a campaign if the company knows it has a high lifetime value for each customer.

 “It really comes down to understanding your business and what you can afford to pay to acquire customers.
 You need to know what your profitability metrics are.” — Brett Astor, VP, Strategic Media Inc.

 You can measure the effectiveness of your campaigns by tracking response by ad and radio station to calculate metrics such as:

 Radio enjoys the perfect combination of local content, music, and personalities that listeners are loyal to — and still a vast audience and mass reach.
-If you're ready to let radio advertising help you grow your business, don't wait; contact us today.
+If you want radio advertising to help you grow your business, don’t wait; contact us today.